kodejuice/Photapp/README.md

 ## PhotApp

-PhotApp is a simple photo/video sharing social network created as a learning experience. it utilizes the following technologies:
+PhotApp is a simple photo/video sharing social network created as a learning experience, it utilizes the following technologies:

 - React
 - Laravel
 - Typescript
 - Redux
+- Sass
 - Service Workers
-- Sass

 <a href="http://photapp-web.herokuapp.com"> See live demo </a>